jacksonl2074/lkj_BookSage/README.md

 - **Registeration**: Ability for a user to register to join website; required username, email, password, and confirm password verification.
 - **Viewing Book Details**: When a user clicks on a book from the search results or a popular books list, they will be taken to a detailed book page
 - **Admin Panel**: An admin panel for managing books, users, and reviews.
-- **Email Notifications**:  Implementing email notifications for users (e.g., confirming registration, new book recommendations).
+- **Email Notifications**:  Implementing email notifications for users (e.g.,confirming registration, new book recommendations).